Camera-based 3D Semantic Scene Completion with Sparse Guidance Network

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose an end-to-end camera-based SSC framework called \textbf{SGN}, propagating semantics from the semantic- and occupancy-aware seed voxels to the whole scene based on geometry prior and occupancy information. \item We adopt the \textbf{dense-sparse-dense} design and propose hybrid guidance and effective voxel aggregation to enhance intra-categories feature separation and expedite the convergence of the semantic diffusion. \item Extensive experiments on the SemanticKITTI benchmark demonstrate the effectiveness of our SGN, which is more lightweight and achieves the new state-of-the-art. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a one-stage camera-based SSC framework called \textbf{SGN}, propagating semantics from the semantic- and occupancy-aware seed voxels to the whole scene based on spatial geometry cues. \item We adopt the \textbf{dense-sparse-dense} design and propose hybrid guidance and effective voxel aggregation to enhance intra-categories feature separation and expedite the convergence of the semantic propagation. \item Extensive experiments on the SemanticKITTI and SSCBench-KITTI-360 benchmarks demonstrate the effectiveness of our SGN, which is more lightweight and achieves the new state-of-the-art. \end{itemize}